SvenBudig/versuch501/LAB-phase3.md

 ---

-# Next Steps: Phase 4
+# Future Topics

-**Phase 4: Verification & Policy Enforcement**
+**Verification & Policy Enforcement**

-You'll learn:
+- Automation over CI/CD Pipeline in Github
 - Policy-based verification (only accept images from trusted identities)
-- Attestation verification in CI/CD
 - Admission control for Kubernetes
-- Comparison: Manual inspection vs automated verification

 **Preview Question:** "Now that everything is signed, how do we enforce policies like 'only deploy images signed by our team'?"